 The Company provides for possible credit losses stemming from monetary receivables.
 Estimates of irrecoverable amounts are based on historical loan-loss ratios for general receivables, and on a consideration of feasibly recoverable amounts in individual cases of suspected bad debt or other specific dubious accounts.
-Provision for directors' bonuses:
+Provision for bonuses for directors (and other officers):

-Provision is made for directors' bonuses based on the estimated amounts during the fiscal year ended March 31, 2023.
+Provision is made for bonuses for directors (and other officers) based on the estimated amounts during the fiscal year ended March 31, 2025.